-Yow!
 I was going to write up a lovely exposition on the benefits of using this table of contents script, honest!
-But then, personal stuff happened for me in a big way.
-For the backstory on that, you can go check out my recently maudlin blog.
-In the mean time, this script sat and got no better while left to its own devices.
+But then, life happened.
+In the meantime, this script sat and got no better while left to its own devices.
 And someone else had the same idea for this script!

 The script from Unitid gives you a lovely set of results, with all sorts of concerns about typography and layout.
 This is why I love the Dutch ethos so much!
 Mine… well, it leaves such things to your own devices for simplicity’s sake.
 It’s an easy thing to use.
 To wit:

 1. Start with an Omnigraffle file with a canvas named “Table of Contents” and a layer named “TOC.”

 3. Format away on my ugly buttons to your heart”s content.

 You have two options with the formatting option 1 is tricky.
 You can simply edit the script.
 Here’s the main line: